DatSciR/intro_prog_fun/transmitting_science/exercises_solutions.md

 ```

 Using the `nest()` function from {tidyr}, we generate list-columns in
-the penguins data frame, creating a row for each penguin species.
+the penguins data frame, resulting in one row per penguin species.
 Since
-it is a data frame, we can directly apply the `mutate()` function to it,
+the result is still a data frame, we can directly apply `mutate()` to it
-generating the `path` variable that contains the output name we want to
+to create the `path` variable that contains the output file name we want
-assign to each dataset.
-Finally, using the `walk2()` function, we save
+to assign to each dataset.
+Finally, using `walk2()`, we save the data
-the data related to each penguin with its respective path that we
+related to each penguin species with its respective path that we
 generated earlier.

 ## 10.1.2 Advanced exercise